Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Supported activities must last no longer than two years from the proposed start date.

-This initiative has been developed in response to Australia Council research involving artists and arts workers with disability, our Towards Equity: A research overview of diversity in Australia’s arts and cultural sector report and a review of the Council’s arts and disability initiatives 2019-2021.
-This research has informed the Australia Council’s three-year strategic investment in artists with disability 2022-2024.
+This initiative has been developed in response to Creative Australia research involving artists and arts workers with disability, our Towards Equity: A research overview of diversity in Australia’s arts and cultural sector report and a review of the Council’s arts and disability initiatives 2019-2021.

 Need help with your application?